Dviih/Channel/README.md

 	}
 }
 ```
-The code from the example creates a `*Channel` instance and gets both a sender and a receiver, then creates a coroutine for a receiver, which prints when receives data, the last part is a for loop sending `"Hello, World"` non-stop.
+The code from the example creates a `*Channel` instance and gets both a sender and a receiver, then creates a coroutine for a receiver, which prints when receives data, the last part is a for loop sending `"Hello, World"` non-stop.<br>
+`T` represents a type, if unsure use `interface{}`.

 ---
 #### Made for Gophers by Dviih